is by no means an exhaustive or complete list. How could it possibly

 Spencer - Film critic and doco filmmaker since around early

 '90s.
-Videos include the football spectacular Heathens.
+Films include the football spectacular Heathens.

 American director based in Melbourne since 2000.
 Active and distinctive